zeharvell97/wk4public/readme.md

 ### Add Color

-Add color to your cars, and allow a user to search by color or by the name of the car.
+Add color to your cars!
+Allow a user to specicfy a color when they park a car, and then use the color to search for a car to takeForASpin.

 For Example:

-- If we add a Red PT Cruiser to our array with `parkCar('Red PT Cruiser')`
+- If we add a Red PT Cruiser to our array with `parkCar('PT Cruiser', 'Red')`
 - We should be able to run `takeForASpin('Red')` or `takeForASpin('PT Cruiser')` and find the car.
 If it is not there, we should still get `false`.

 How would you go about storing additional information for this car?
 What if you wanted to store year, make, model, VIN, owner, and a bunch of other information?

-Can you think of any limitations that strings might have?
-Include a comment in your code about what issues strings might run up against.
-What data type do you think could be a potential solution going forward?
+(Hint: research objects)